imperva/terraform-provider-dsfhub/website/docs/d/cloud_accounts.md

 }
 ```

-Look up a Cloud Account by specific asset_id to see if it exists:
+Look up a Cloud Account by a specific asset_id to see if it exists:

 ```hcl
 data "dsfhub_cloud_accounts" "cloud_accounts" {